Interviewsand Articles

 Robbin: You mean at the time you were taking the picture?

-Then when I’d pick up an art magazine and read these intellectualized things – this was back in 1980, the early 80s - I really couldn’t take them seriously.
-So one of the main impulses behind starting the magazine was to help get something into circulation that I wasn’t seeing or reading in the art world.
+Then when I’d pick up an art magazine and read these intellectualized things – this was back in the early 80s - I really couldn’t take them seriously.
+So I think the main impulse behind starting the magazine was to create a space for the recognition of the kinds of deep experiences I knew in myself, and which I wasn't seeing out there in the art world.

 Robbin: And yet you are interested in ideas.
 You mentioned that you have a degree in philosophy.
 You still are very involved in philosophical issues and ideas.